Nearly 300 in hybrid audience interact with First-Year Seminar Common Text author Robin Kimmerer

 Connections across campus

-Kristyn Achilich ’05, director of the The Center for the Environment at Saint Michael’s College, attended Monday’s event virtually and reflected after on the deep relevance of the conversation to the Center and its work.
+Kristyn Achilich ’05, director of the The Institute for the Environment at Saint Michael’s College, attended Monday’s event virtually and reflected after on the deep relevance of the conversation to the Center and its work.

-“The Center for the Environment’s mission is to develop environmentally conscious citizens as leaders, advocates, scientists, artists, humanitarians, thinkers & business people.
+“The Institute for the Environment’s mission is to develop environmentally conscious citizens as leaders, advocates, scientists, artists, humanitarians, thinkers & business people.
 This consciousness calls us to not only cultivate skills and knowledge in a particular field of study or acquire an accomplished resume, but also to live in community with this place we call Saint Michael’s and each other,” said Achilich.
 “Kimmerer’s text and her talk this week echoed this consciousness, belonging, and intentionality.”

 As the Center grows into itself, she said, “this ethos both on campus and with our community partners is our driving force.
 I called us to this community earlier this fall in my newsletter to campus outlining how we facilitate these relationships through our outdoor classrooms and programs.
 Kimmerer’s Honorable Harvest is truly a message larger than that of a set of guidelines for removing gifts of the land, but a gift to us to guide a relationship with each other and the land and places we inhabit.”